Guidelines for contributors

 - Remember that the Journal will be accessed by readers at differing levels of their legal career.
 Please avoid using complex legal jargon that may confuse.

-- Please include any online resources referred to in your piece within the piece itself.
+- Please include any online resources referred to in your piece within the piece itself (either as hyperlinks, in brackets alongside the relevant text or as footnotes).
 Any offline resources should be noted at the end of the article under the heading ‘Further reading’.

 - Your piece will go through an experienced editor, for the purposes of a light edit.
 Headlines and standfirsts will be added by the Legal Cheek team.